Ancient Tomb Sect: Jade Maiden Swordplay

-The Jade Maiden Swordplay (玉女素心劍法) was created by Lin Chaoying, who detailed the style in the Jade Maiden Heart Manual (玉女心經).
-It is the Ancient Tomb School's most powerful martial art, and is hence also its most protected one.
-Xiaolongnü was taught an incomplete version of this form of swordplay by Lin's apprentice, who did not master the art herself.
+The Jade Maiden Swordplay was created by Lin Chaoying, who wrote the instructions to master it in the Jade Maiden Heart Manual.
+It is the Ancient Tomb Sect's most powerful martial art.
+Xiaolongnü was taught an incomplete version by her master, who also did not manage to fully learn it.

-This style is believed to reflect Lin's grudge against Wang Chongyang, because its moves seem to be designed to attack the weak points in the Quanzhen Swordplay.
+This style is believed to reflect Lin's grudge against Wang Chongyang, because its moves seem to be designed to attack the weak points of the Quanzhen Swordplay.
 However, later in the story, Yang Guo and Xiaolongnü discover that the Jade Maiden Swordplay actually complements the Quanzhen Swordplay by covering its weaknesses.
-This reflects Lin's true feelings; when the styles are performed together by a pair of lovers, it becomes a very powerful skill and the closer the couple are to each other, the more powerful the skill.
-Yang Guo and Xiaolongnü performed this skill together several times and defeated more powerful opponents, including Jinlun Guoshi.
-However, they became easy targets for their enemies whenever they were alone because they could not execute the Jade Maiden Swordplay without their partner.
-Nevertheless, after learning the Skill of Ambidexterity from Zhou Botong, Xiaolongnü was able to perform the combined styles alone with overwhelming speed, thereby reducing the need for Yang Guo to perform the swordplay with her.
+This reflects Lin's true feelings; when the two forms of swordplay are executed together by a pair of lovers, it becomes a very powerful movement and the closer the couple are to each other, the more powerful it is.
+Yang Guo and Xiaolongnü execute this movement together several times and defeat more powerful opponents, including Jinlun Guoshi.
+However, they became more vulnerable when they are alone.
+After learning the Skill of Ambidexterity from Zhou Botong, Xiaolongnü is able to use both forms of swordplay with overwhelming speed all by herself.

-Yang Guo later detailed the Jade Maiden Heart Manual in a book and gave it to Lu Wushuang as a gift for her to improve her martial arts.
+Yang Guo later writes the Jade Maiden Heart Manual in a book and gives it to Lu Wushuang to help her improve her swordsmanship.

 Fist of Beauties

-The Fist of Beauties (美女拳法) is a graceful, elegant and seemingly harmless technique but is actually quite deadly.
+The Fist of Beauties is a graceful, elegant and seemingly harmless technique but is actually quite deadly.
 Its styles and moves are named after notable beauties in Chinese history.

 Palm of Infinity Web

-The Palm of Infinity Web (天羅地網式) is a swift defensive technique and was one of Lin Chaoying's secret skills.
+The Palm of Infinity Web is a swift defensive technique.
 It involves moving the palms in a strange pattern and formation, seemingly creating an invisible web, which can confuse an enemy and halt any advances.
-Yang learns this technique from Xiaolongnü by catching sparrows in mid-flight.
+Yang Guo learns this technique from Xiaolongnü by catching sparrows in mid-flight.

 Qinggong

-The Ancient Tomb School's qinggong is among the fastest in the jianghu.
+The Ancient Tomb Sect's qinggong is one of the fastest among all the martial arts sects' in the wulin.